cardinalby/github-action-ts-run-api/docs/run-targets.md

 ### Remarks

+🔻 Normally, you pack a JS action in a single file before publishing using tools like [ncc](https://github.com/vercel/ncc).
+It makes debugging difficult if you use `RunTarget.mainJs(...)` to create a target, because path in _action.yml_ points to a packed file, not a source one.
+  Use `RunTarget.jsFile(...)` with source path instead.

-- By default, child proc doesn't share parent process env variables (except `PATH`).
+🔻 By default, child proc doesn't share parent process env variables (except `PATH`).
   * Call `options.setShouldAddProcessEnv(true)` to pass all env variables of a current process to the child one.
   * By default (`options.shouldAddProcessEnv == undefined`), env variables passed to the child process if debugger is attached to the parent process.
 It helps you to debug a spawned child process.

-- Setting `options.timeoutMs` forces child process to exit after the specified period of time.
+🔻 Setting `options.timeoutMs` forces child process to exit after the specified period of time.

 ## Docker target